CANADIAN ROCKIES 10 Days

 • Exceptional photo opportunities along the way. <Points of Interest>

-• Bow Valley - area with short trails.
+• Bow Valley - an area with short trails.
 A nice spot to grab a photo.

-• Lake Cephren - a easy trail, great for a family hike.
+• Lake Cephren - an easy trail, great for a family hike.
 8 km.
 RT.

 • Located on Hwy 93 North, 60 km north of Lake Louise in the Waterfowl Lakes Campground.